STAMP WS Guides for Testing Coordinators

 Avant Assessment’s online language proficiency tests must be taken in a proctored environment with a proctor who is authorized by the organization sponsoring the test.
 Read about Test Security and Integrity to learn more.

 Who can be a proctor?

-Acceptable proctors include school/college educators, and military/industry/educational organization testing centers.
+Acceptable proctors may include school/college educators, hiring managers, and supervisors.

 Parents, guardians, relatives, or anyone with whom the test taker has a personal relationship are NOT allowed to be proctors.

 The proctor will verify a test taker’s identity and will ensure academic integrity guidelines during language assessments are followed.
 The use of dictionaries, textbooks, cell phones, paper, pens, or other support materials – paper-based or electronic – are not allowed.
 Test takers’ responses must be spontaneous.
 Therefore, they are not allowed to write or type a speaking response and read them as a recorded response.